Editorial Guidelines & Contributing Editors

 Tone

 As an overall objective, we strive to maintain respect and consideration for both the professional and the caregiver who want to collaborate in understanding and better treating the individual’s disability.
-Therefore, our tone is “how to work together.”
+Therefore, our focus is “how to work together.”

 As writers, we examine ALL sides of controversial issues.
 Our tone is generally upbeat, but we also recognize that our audience is no stranger to difficulties and realities.
 HELEN advises and disseminates information.